-As the house is flexible and modular, the placements of the rooms can be interchanged as per the owners requirements.
+As the house is flexible and modular, the placements of the rooms can be interchanged as per the owners' requirements.
+However, column locations should not be changed.
 The placement of door/ window openings can also be altered as per the owners' requirements.
-However, the house should not stray away from features that makes the house earthquake resilient.